 If, while you’re taking them through that conversation it’s the client that keeps going off on a tangent and leaving the bubble – in other words, they keep talking about things that are totally unrelated to your sales conversation and their decision to work with you – then this gives you an important hint.
 It tells you that this client isn’t really engaged or connected in that conversation.
 They’re not in their decision making process and they are not in the sales bubble.

 When this happens to me, I think, “Okay, I have a pretty good feeling, at this point, that this person isn’t really as serious as I thought they were at the beginning.”
 I already have a very good indication that they are not serious, so I’m less likely to feel upset or confused or wonder what I did wrong when they don’t decide to go ahead.

 The best way to keep the client in the sale bubble is to build your rapport in step 2, finding some common ground but not letting the conversation drift off too much.
 Then once you get into step 3 and beyond, don’t say anything or ask any questions that are unrelated to the sales conversation itself that would take their attention and focus away from the decision and onto something else.

 I hope you’ve found this useful.
 Do you recognise that you’ve been allowing your client to wander off from the sales bubble – or even that you’ve been guilty of taking them out of it yourself, maybe in your eagerness to build rapport and connection, or even because it helps you to feel more comfortable?

-Please do type in the comments below and share your thoughts – you know I always love to hear from you.
+And, as always, please do type in your comments below and share your thoughts – you know I always love to hear from you.